 Grant in 2021

-NeuroVision Imaging LLC is a neuroscience company that specializes in developing digital imaging and diagnostic solutions for Alzheimer’s disease and eye care.
-The company focuses on creating diagnostic tests and biomarkers to detect and monitor amyloid pathology associated with Alzheimer’s disease, utilizing a novel retinal imaging technology currently employed in various global clinical trials.
-NeuroVision Imaging also offers data aggregation services, analysis, biostatistics, and the application of machine learning algorithms to extensive datasets of images and biomarker information to enhance the understanding and predictive capabilities related to neurodegenerative diseases.
-Founded in 2010, the company is headquartered in Sacramento, California, and serves clients both in the United States and internationally.
+NeuroVision Imaging LLC, established in 2010 and based in Sacramento, California, specializes in developing digital imaging and diagnostic solutions for Alzheimer's disease and eye care markets.
+The company's core focus is the development of diagnostic tests and biomarkers for the early detection and monitoring of amyloid pathology related to Alzheimer's disease.
+NeuroVision has pioneered a retinal imaging technology that uses low-cost, non-invasive eye imaging to measure retinal autofluorescence, aiming to assess the accumulation of amyloid-beta plaque in the brain.
+Additionally, the company offers data aggregation services, analysis, biostatistics, and machine learning algorithms to analyze large repositories of images and other biomarker data, furthering the understanding and prediction capabilities for neurodegenerative diseases.
+NeuroVision serves clients in the United States and internationally.

 Series A in 2021